hargoniX/bachelor/thesis/thesis.typ

 `svd2rust` provides this API by automatically generating code from an XML-based interface description, the SVD files.
 While such files are not available for the Intel 82599 we end up generating an API that works very similarly to the `svd2rust` ones.
-However, our implementation is not file to file converter but instead implemented as a declarative Rust macro.
+However, our implementation is not file-to-file converter but instead implemented as a declarative Rust macro.
 The user interface of our macro looks as follows:

 #sourcecode[```rust